evinism/mistql/docs/docs/intro.md

 # Getting Started

-MistQL is a miniature language for querying JSON-like structures.
+MistQL is a miniature language for performing computations on JSON-like structures.

 MistQL's JavaScript implementation is built from the ground up to be included in clientside browser applications.
 It has no dependencies and has a total footprint of 4.5kB gzipped, making it suitable for size-sensitive frontends.